carnegie/clab_all_firm/README.md

 #
 ## Run PyPSA to recreate the series outputs

-The script ```component_removal.py``` runs the optimization, determines the most valuable technology and removes it from the system which is the reoptimized.
+In the pypsa_table environment, the script ```component_removal.py``` runs the optimization, determines the most valuable technology and removes it from the system which is the reoptimized.
 This process continues until only wind and solar generators are in the system.
 The script is run with the following command:

 ```python component_removal.py --order most --dont_remove_SW```